jeffswt/exponential-chaos/documentation/updates.md

 ## 0.12.x Community Update

+### 0.12.5.6 | 25/07/16
+ * Fixed projectiles infinitely deploying after triggered deployment.
+This is a cause for inprecedent remove functions' failure.
+ * Fixed `GameMap.RemoveEntityPended` does not remove existent entities.

 ### 0.12.5.1 | 25/07/16
  * Updated textures for blocks `WorldEdit::*`.
  * All blocks are now aligned to integer coordinates even if side lengths are not